darrenedale/Mokkd/README.md

 > Mokkd is pre-release software.

+> Mokkd is licensed under the Apache License 2.0.
+See the LICENSE file.

 Aims to do for free functions what Mockery does for classes.
 Test doubles for functions can be quickly built using a fluent interface.
 For example, to mock the `time()` built-in function so that it returns 0, use: